BeholdingEye/qnrwp_a/documentation/README_CONTENT_EDITING.md

     as hex value of it will be used to id / block repeats*

+* thank-slug
+    :   ''

+    *WordPress 'slug' of a page to redirect to after email is sent; by default, this is not used, a notice appears on the same page*

 ### Carousel                                                       {#s3}

 The "carousel" shortcode uses the Quicknr Interface Javascript carousel